 "By law a governor exercises authority over the executive branch of government.
-Governor Pence has a duty to uphold the laws of the state and will continue to do so while respecting the courts' rulings.
-That does not make the governor a proper party in every lawsuit against the State of Indiana," Pence spokeswoman Christy Denault said in a statement Wednesday.
+Governor Pence has a duty to uphold the laws of the state and will continue to do so while respecting the courts' rulings, but that does not make him a proper party in every lawsuit against the State of Indiana," Pence spokeswoman Christy Denault said in an email to The Associated Press.